Mike Conley NBA Playoffs Player Props: Timberwolves vs. Nuggets

-Mike Conley could make a big impact for the Minnesota Timberwolves at 9:30 PM on Sunday against the Denver Nuggets in the 2023 NBA Playoffs.
+Mike Conley and the rest of the Minnesota Timberwolves hit the court versus the Denver Nuggets in the NBA Playoffs on Tuesday, at 9:00 PM ET.

-Below, we look at Conley's stats and trends to help you pick out the top prop bets.
+With prop bets available for Conley, let's break down some stats and trends to help you find good wagers.

 Mike Conley Prop Bets vs. the Nuggets